KingVentrix007/AthenX-2.0/README.md

 Simply add any changes you want then and save them, then type 'make run' and watch you change come to life (or not).

 ## Roadmap
+* Each update changes this Roadmap, something that worked before a commit might not work after the commit.

 * [X] Boot with GRUB
 * [X] VGA mode 13h